mattyv/JazzyIndex/docs/VISUALIZATIONS.md

 ## Overview

-JazzyIndex generates visualizations that show exactly how it partitions data into segments and what prediction models (constant, linear, or quadratic) it selects for each segment.
+JazzyIndex generates visualizations that show exactly how it partitions data into segments and what prediction models (constant, linear, quadratic, or cubic) it selects for each segment.
 These visualizations are invaluable for understanding:

 - How well the learned models fit your data distribution
-- Whether quadratic models are being selected for curved regions
+- Whether quadratic or cubic models are being selected for curved regions
 - What the maximum prediction errors are per segment
 - How segment boundaries align with your data